-If you cannot locate the accident with a GPS or some other means, there are online tools that may assist you at http://www.getlatlon.com/ or http://wiewer.nationalmap.gov/viewer/.
+If you cannot locate the accident with a GPS or some other means, there are online tools that may assist you at http://viewer.nationalmap.gov/viewer/.
 Any questions regarding the required format, conversion, or how to use the tools noted above can be directed to Amy Nelson (202-493-0591 or amy.nelson@dot.gov).